llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 4

 5
-Ask me if sadness begins or ends here;
+Ask me if sadness begins or ends here
-the brinicles run in reverse; ask me
+as the brinicles run in reverse; ask me

-did this take too long to admit:
+did this take long to admit:
 3

 4